Eric James, Baron James of Rusholme: Honours and awards

 James was elected to Membership of the Manchester Literary and Philosophical Society in January 1945, describing himself as Dr. E. J. F. James, M.A., D.Phil., knighted in 1956, and was created a life peer as Baron James of Rusholme, of Fallowfield in the County Palatine of Lancashire, in 1959.

 In 2023, the University of York Boat Club, named their men’s coxed four after Lord James in honour of his work in establishing the first Roses tournament and to commemorate 60 years of the club.

 Personal

-In 1939 James married Cordelia Mary Wintour, the sole daughter of Major-General Fitzgerald Wintour, and sister of Charles Wintour, an editor of the British daily newspaper Evening Standard.
+In 1939 James married Cordelia Mary Wintour, the sole daughter of Major-General Fitzgerald Wintour, and sister of Charles Wintour, an editor of the British daily newspaper The Evening Standard.
 Cordelia was a paternal aunt of the fashion magazine editor Dame Anna Wintour and of the British journalist Patrick Wintour.

-The son of Eric James and Cordelia Wintour James is Oliver Francis Wintour James, who became a professor, a leading British hepatologist, and pro vice-chancellor of the Newcastle University.
+The son of Eric James and Cordelia Wintour James is the Hon Oliver Francis Wintour James, who became a professor, a leading British hepatologist, and Pro Vice-Chancellor of the Newcastle University.